JordyAaldering/bachelor-thesis/README.md

-## A new semantics for array programming languages; how to introduce some laziness without being lazy
+## A New Semantics for Array Programming Languages: How to Introduce Some Laziness Without Being Lazy[^1]

 Array programming languages are often used in mathematical and engineering applications with very large and complicated equations.
 In these languages all values are represented as arrays, these arrays can usually be multidimensional.